sandipbgt/theastrologer/README.md

 A Python module to fetch and parse horoscope data from [theastrologer.com](http://theastrologer.com)

+## Projects built using theastrologer
+* [theastrologer-api](https://github.com/sandipbgt/theastrologer-api) - REST API to view and send horoscope as SMS using theastrologer lilbrary, Flask framework and Twilio API

 ## Installation
 * You will need [Python 4](https://www.python.org/download/).
 * [pip](http://pip.readthedocs.org/en/latest/installing.html) is recommended for installing dependencies.